 Earlier-stage companies benefit significantly from “AI as a Service” that runs in many single-platform analytics tools.
-For example, Mixpanel’s data science models are great for uncovering statistically significant correlation between user behaviors and finding outliers.
+For example, Mixpanel’s data science models are great for uncovering a statistically significant correlation between user behaviors and finding outliers.

 Sooner or later, though, the needs of the organization won’t fit the pre-built models in single-platform analytics tools.
 This will require data scientists to run more complex machine learning models.
-A few examples include business-specific lead scoring across devices, predicting likelihood of conversion or predicting the likelihood of churn.
+A few examples include business-specific lead scoring across devices, predicting the likelihood of conversion or predicting the likelihood of churn.
 More advanced teams will want to predict time to ROI from paid spend, leveraging historical data and trends in seasonality as indicators.

-While some of single-platform analytics tools give you access to data stream, it costs extra (e.g., for Google Analytics, you would have to upgrade to GA360, and that costs $150K per year).
+While some of the single-platform analytics tools give you access to the data stream, it costs extra (e.g., for Google Analytics, you would have to upgrade to GA360, and that costs $150K per year).
 Furthermore, the delay in the dump (once per day) makes it hard to build real-time use cases.

 Shared BI Limitations

 Shared reporting is improving in many analytics tools, but when data needs expand beyond the single-platform solution, teams quickly turn to other solutions (including spreadsheets) to achieve an organization-wide view of business metrics.